adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 This [JSON (JavaScript Object Notation)](http://www.json.org/) format is defined by Cytoscape for storing network structure and data information.
 A Cytoscape (v3.1 or later) user can easily [export their graph](http://manual.cytoscape.org/en/stable/Cytoscape.js_and_Cytoscape.html#export-network-and-table-to-cytoscape-js) in above mentioned JSON format.
 We call the format as `CYJS format` because the extension of the exportable JSON file from Cytoscape App is `.cyjs`.

-Any deviation from this format may result in GraphSpace rejecting the graph or problems in rendering the graph.
-For the sake of completeness, we have copied the description of several of the node and edge attributes directly from the [CytoscapeJS](http://js.cytoscape.org/) documentation.
-We thank them for the excellent documentation of their framework.
+**Note:** Any deviation from this format may result in GraphSpace rejecting the graph or problems in rendering the graph.

 ### Elements JSON